 These lawsuits and proceedings would be costly and could affect our results of operations and divert the attention of our managerial and scientific personnel.
 Adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we or our licensors can.
 There is a risk that a court or administrative body would decide that our patents are invalid or not infringed or trade secrets not misappropriated by a third party's activities, or that the scope of certain issued claims must be further limited.
 An adverse outcome in a litigation or proceeding involving our own patents or trade secrets could limit our ability to assert our patents or trade secrets against these or other competitors, affect our ability to receive royalties or other licensing consideration from any licensees, and may curtail or preclude our ability to exclude third parties from making, using and selling similar or competitive products.
 Any of these occurrences could adversely affect our competitive business position, business prospects and financial condition.
 We may not be able to prevent, alone or with our licensors, infringement or misappropriation of our intellectual property rights, particularly in countries where the laws may not protect those rights as fully as in the United States.
 Any litigation or other proceedings to enforce our intellectual property rights may fail, and even if successful, may result in substantial costs and distract our management and other employees.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments.
-If securities analysts or investors perceive these results to be negative, it could have an adverse effect on the price of our common shares.
-The degree of future protection for our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.
-For example:
+If securities analysts or investors perceive these results to be negative, it could have an adverse effect on the price of our common shar

-- third parties may seek approval to market similar versions of our future approved products prior to expiration of relevant patents owned by or licensed to us, requiring us to defend our patents, including by filing lawsuits alleging patent infringement. - others may be able to develop a platform that is similar to, or better than, ours in a way that is not covered by the claims of our patents; - others may be able to make products that are similar to our product candidates but that are not covered by the claims of our patents; - we might not have been the first to make the inventions covered by patents or pending patent applications or we might not have been the first to file patent applications for these inventions; - any patents that we obtain may not provide us with any competitive advantages or may ultimately be found invalid or unenforceable; or - · we may not develop additional proprietary technologies that are patentable or that afford meaningful trade secret protection.
+- third parties may seek approval to market similar versions of our future approved products prior to expiration of relevant patents owned by or licensed to us, requiring us to defend our patents, including by filing lawsuits alleging patent infringement. - others may be able to develop a platform that is similar to, or better than, ours in a way that is not covered by the claims of our patents; - others may be able to make products that are similar to our product candidates but that are not covered by the claims of our patents; - we might not have been the first to make the inventions covered by patents or pending patent applications or we might not have been the first to file patent applications for these inventions; - any patents that we obtain may not provide us with any competitive advantages or may ultimately be found invalid or unenforceable; or - we may not develop additional proprietary technologies that are patentable or that afford meaningful trade secret protection.